basissar/budgeteer/README.md

 Project is containerized.
 Upon cloning the repository simply run `docker-compose up`.
 If it is your first time, run the command with `--build` flag.
 Ports on which each of container is being run are specified in the [docker-compose.yml](https://github.com/basissar/budgeteer/blob/main/docker-compose.yml).

 By default backend is run on port 8000, frontend on 3000 and database on 5433.

-Be sure to free these ports.
+For the purpose of testing log into the app with these credentials.

+username = admin

+password = password